What Do Colleges Look For in High School Students: The Top Things

 What College Admissions Officers Look for

 The application process goes far beyond evaluating grades; colleges seek students who show academic success, character, and dedication.
+Admission decisions are based on a comprehensive review of each applicant’s academic and personal achievements.
 A strong academic record, particularly in college prep courses, remains a key component, but qualities like leadership, integrity, and passion in extracurricular pursuits also make a lasting impression.
-By excelling both inside and outside the classroom, students can present a well-rounded profile that aligns with the values of their desired schools.

 Beyond Grades and Test Scores